 DHS 105.54 Qualified complex rehabilitation technology suppliers.
 (1) CERTIFICATION.
-For MA certification, complex rehabilitation technology suppliers shall:
+For MA certification, complex rehabilitation technology suppliers shall do all of the following:

-- (a) be accredited by a department recognized accrediting organization; - (b) employ at least one complex rehabilitation technology professional; and - (c) have the capability to service and repair all complex rehabilitation technology provided. - (2) CLIENT SERVICES.
-Complex rehabilitation technology suppliers shall do all of the following: - (a) require a complex rehabilitation technology professional to be present for evaluation and determination of recipients' complex rehabilitation technology needs; - (b) provide recipients' with written information about how to receive service and repair for complex rehabilitation technology supplied at the time of delivery; and - (c) maintain records of proof of delivery in recipients' files. - (3) REQUIREMENTS FOR MANAGED CARE ORGANIZATIONS.
+- (a) Be accredited by a department recognized accrediting organization. - (b) Employ at least one complex rehabilitation technology professional. - (c) Have the capability to service and repair all complex rehabilitation technology provided. - (2) CLIENT SERVICES.
+Complex rehabilitation technology suppliers shall do all of the following: - (a) Require a complex rehabilitation technology professional to be present for evaluation and determination of recipients' complex rehabilitation technology needs. - (b) Provide recipients' with written information about how to receive service and repair for complex rehabilitation technology supplied at the time of delivery. - (c) Maintain records of proof of delivery in recipients' files. - (3) REQUIREMENTS FOR MANAGED CARE ORGANIZATIONS.
 For MA certification, contracts between the department and managed care plans shall require managed care plans to comply with s.
 49.45 (9r) (a) 2., Stats., this section, and s.
 DHS 107.24.